 As you can see, the loading times of the sites on the shared plans using the heavyweight Avada theme were much slower than the sites using the lightweight Twenty Nineteen theme.
-Therefore, if you plan to use one of the feature-rich website demos from a multipurpose theme like Avada, low cost shared hosting from DreamHost probably isn’t a suitable option.
+Therefore, if you plan to use one of the feature-rich website demos from a multipurpose theme such as Avada, low cost shared hosting from DreamHost probably isn’t a suitable option.

-However, even the loading times of the DreamPress hosted site using the Avada theme weren’t as impressive as the results from our Kinsta and WP Engine managed WordPress hosting comparison.
+However, even the loading times of the DreamPress-hosted site using the Avada theme weren’t as impressive as the results from our Kinsta and WP Engine managed WordPress hosting comparison.